Hamza-Tasadaq/NotesApp-Nodejs/README.md

-"# NotesApp-nodejs work with command line"
+NotesApp-nodejs work with command line
-"# NotesApp builds using node js and it work with command line to take command to perform actions" "# NotesApp-Nodejs"
+NotesApp builds using node js and it work with command line to take command to perform actions.
-"# NotesApp-Nodejs"